dlang-tour/english/basics/structs.md

-If a member function is declared as `static`, it will be callable without an instantiated object (e.g. `Person.myStatic()`) but it cannot be called by non-`static` members.
+If a member function is declared as `static`, it will be callable without an instantiated object (e.g. `Person.myStatic()`) but it isn't allowed to access any non-`static` members.
 It can be used if a method doesn't need to access any of the object member fields but logically belongs to the same class.
 Also it can be used to provide some functionality without creating an explicit instance, for example, some Singleton